-Child Day Care Subsidy
+Child Daycare Subsidy

-The purpose of the Child Day Care Subsidy is to help financially stressed graduate student families meet the costs of child day care tuition at licensed facilities while they pursue PhD degrees.
+Sponsored by Washington University in St. Louis, the purpose of the Child Daycare Subsidy is to help PhD student families meet the costs of child daycare while they pursue their studies.

-The amount of Child Day Care Subsidy awarded to eligible applicants is based on their financial need, the number of children they have enrolled in licensed child day care facilities, their child day care expenses, and available funding.
+The amount of Child Daycare Subsidy awarded to eligible applicants is based on their financial need, the number of children they have enrolled in child daycare facilities, their child daycare expenses, and available funding.
 Eligible students can expect the following:

-- For one child, the maximum award is \$1,750 per semester. - For two children, the maximum award is \$2,650 per semester - For three or more children, the maximum award is \$3,550 per semester.
+- For one child, the maximum award is \$3,550 per semester. - For two children, the maximum award is \$4,550 per semester. - For three or more children, the maximum award is \$5,550 per semester.

-The subsidy amount cannot exceed the cost of the licensed child day care facility.
+The subsidy amount cannot exceed the cost of the daycare facility.